Andrew Dawes

 Professor Dawes has served as jury member for the London International String Quartet Competition, the Coleman Chamber Music competition, the Fischoff Chamber Music competition and was the Chairman of the Banff String Quartet Competition (1989 – 2004).
 Andrew has won many awards of distinction – including the ORDER OF CANADA, the Chalmers National Music Award, The Canada Council’s Molson Prize and 3 Juno Awards.
 In 2000, the Canadian Broadcasting Corporation named the Orford String Quartet as one of “The Great Canadian Performers of the Twentieth Century”.
 In 2002 he was the recipient of the Dorothy Somerset Award for Excellence in Performance and Development awarded by the University of British Columbia and also the Jubilee Medal awarded by Queen Elizabeth II for exceptional qualities and service to Canada.

 Mr. Dawes was involved in the last few years with a number of recording projects including all 10 Sonatas for Piano and Violin by Beethoven recorded with pianist, Jane Coop, on the Skylark label (2002 Juno Award nominee) and all the works written for violin by the Canadian composer, Harry Somers, recorded for CBC Records.
 The Seven Last Words of Christ (quartet version) by Haydn, the Schubert Two Cello Quintet and the Schubert Octet were recorded for the Ottawa International Chamber Music Festival on the Chamber Music Society Classics label.
 Andrew has been involved in many summer festivals including Vancouver, Scotia Festival, Ottawa Chamber Music Festival, Lanaudiere, Domaine Forget, Orford, Banff, Stratford, Kneisel Hall, Ravinia, Mostly Mozart in New York, Norfolk, Kuhmo, Schleswig- Holstein.
 Professor Dawes was appointed to McGill University as “Distinguished Visiting Scholar, Catherine Thornhill Steele Chair in Music” (2006 – 2007).
+Professor Dawes performed on a violin made by J.B.
+Guadagnini in Parma in 1770.

 Teaching